Know your rights

 It can make your journey as a carer easier

-If you look after someone who is ill, frail, disabled, has a mental health condition or substance misuse problem, because they can’t manage without you day to day, you are a Carer.
+If you look after someone who is ill, frail, disabled, has a mental health condition or needs support with their substance use, because they can’t manage without you day to day, you are a Carer.

 The Care Act 2014 and the Children & Families Act 2014 strengthened the rights and and recognition of Carers in the social care system, and came into effect in April 2015.